Are you a woman who has ever experienced an intimate infection, such as cystitis or candida?

 Shape your symptoms

-“Shape your symptoms” is a 3-hour design-led workshop organised to have people with experience of UTIs working together with healthcare experts to define information and communication modalities in order to best understand the disease and provide information to improve the treatment.
+“Shape your symptoms” is a 3-hour design-led workshop organised to have women with experience of intimate diseases working together with healthcare experts to define information and communication modalities in order to best understand the symptoms and provide information to improve the treatment.
 During the workshop participants are invited to share their experience and discuss their symptoms supported by creative materials.

 Dates and location